Research Scientist

 Kelly's postdoctoral research addressed how top-down and bottom-up forcing impact coral recruitment dynamics and the resilience of coral communities.
 She is now a NSF Ocean Sciences Postdoctoral Fellow at Arizona State University.

 Andrew was an NSF Polar Programs Postdoctoral Fellow during 2011-2014 examining how cross-domain interactions impact ecosystem functions in marine communities.
-He is currently an Assistant Professor in Microbiology and Earth, Ocean, and Atmospheric Science at Oregon State University.
+He is currently an Associate Professor in Microbiology and Earth, Ocean, and Atmospheric Science at Oregon State University.